ReserveBlockIO/ReserveBlockSnapshot/README.md

 # License

-ReserveBlock-CLI is released under the terms of the MIT license.
+ReserveBlockSnapshot is released under the terms of the MIT license.
 See [COPYING](COPYING) for more information or see https://opensource.org/licenses/MIT.